charlieroberts/bitty/README.md

 - *el*: The `contenteditable` `<div>` tag that will be used to present the editor.
 If no `el` is configured then bitty will use the first `contenteditable` div it finds on the page.
 - *value*: A text string to use as the initial code in the editor.
 - *flashColor*: A CSS string representing the color text should take when it "flashes" to indicate that it's being run.
-- *flashBackgounrd*: A CSS string representing of the background color text should take when it "flashes".
+- *flashBackground*: A CSS string representing of the background color text should take when it "flashes".
 - *flashTime*: The number of milliseconds code is flashed when it is run.

 This project is in its early early days, more docs / demos to come.